 We may continue this pattern for years.
-In my life, I continued this pattern for decades.
 And then we reach a turning point, a crucible of change.

 The food, the perfect body, the perfect other that you want to love you: they need to fall from grace.
-They need to fall so that you can release the misplaced hope and trust you’ve put in them.
+They need to fall so that we can release the misplaced hope and trust you’ve put in them.
 The pedestal we’ve put them upon isn’t real.
-You can’t eat enough, diet enough, or binge enough to finally feel mothered and loved in the way you want to feel mothered and loved.
+We can’t eat enough, diet enough, or binge enough to finally feel mothered and loved in the way we want to feel mothered and loved.

 You need to gently surrender the hope that someday, somehow, somewhere – if you just seek enough, eat enough, search enough, strive enough – you can find the perfect body, diet, food, food plan, food treat, mother, other, partner, friend, lover, or personal development program to fill the hole from childhood.
 You need to surrender, to feel the futility that it doesn’t work.

 Sri Nisargadatta says it like this: “To imagine that some little thing – food, sex, power, fame – will make you happy is to deceive oneself.
 Only something as vast and deep as your real self can make you truly and lastingly happy.”